-\textbf{Coverage.} In Table~\ref{tab:coverage} we report the coverage@k from different methods on the three datasets.
-We report coverage@k when $k=20,50,100$ for thorough evaluation.
+\textbf{Coverage.} In Table~\ref{tab:total} we report the coverage@k from different methods on the three datasets.
+We report coverage@k when $k=20,50,100$ for a thorough evaluation.
 The calculation of coverage can be found in eq.(\ref{eq:coverage_def}).
-The result shows that our proposed method achieves competitive coverage number compared to other baselines consistently on three datasets.
-Specifically, our method improve nearly 20\% on Coverage@100 compared to that of EASE on MovieLens dataset.While Rerank has a coverage that is close to POSIT when $k=100$, its trade-off towards coverage significantly impacts its performance.
-By comparing the results, we observe that the proposed method is much more effective under the scenarios when k is large or when the baseline has poor coverage.
-For example, the Coverage@100 of EASE on MovieLens is one fourth of that number on Million Song dataset.
-Correspondingly, the increase of coverage@100 on MovieLens is larger than that on Million Song.
-The benefits of promoting tails increase as the a natural baseline becomes more concentrated due to the training data.
+The result shows that our proposed method consistently achieves a competitive coverage number compared to other baselines on three datasets.
+Specifically, our method improves nearly 20\% on Coverage@100 compared to that of EASE on MovieLens dataset.While Rerank has a coverage that is close to POSIT when $k=100$, its trade-off towards coverage significantly impacts its performance.
+By comparing the results, we observe that the proposed method is much more effective in scenarios where k is large or when the baseline has poor coverage.
+For example, the Coverage@100 of EASE on MovieLens is one-quarter of that number on Million Song dataset.
+Consequently, the increase in coverage@100 in MovieLens is greater than on Million Song.
+The benefits of promoting tails increase as the baseline becomes more concentrated due to the training data.

-Similarly, the improvement of Coverage@100 is larger than that of Coverage@20 on these three datasets.
-It is because the recommender seldom ranks the items from the tail to the very top places.
+Similarly, the improvement of Coverage@100 is greater than that of Coverage@20 on these three datasets.
+It is because the recommender rarely ranks the items from the tail to the very top places.
 Therefore, the benefits of promoting items from the tail will gradually add up to a larger $k$ value for some metric@k.
-And the metric with larger $k$ is quite important for users who explore deep into the catalog, such as frequent users or users with many interests.
+The metric with larger $k$ is quite important for users who explore deep into the catalog, such as frequent users or users with many interests.